Kosovo Serbs and NATO troops clash in tense north

 Nikolic, a former ultranationalist, took an oath of office on Thursday.
 He pledged he would maintain Serbia's EU bid, but would never renounce Kosovo as an integral part of Serbia.

-Independent Kosovo has been recognised by 90 countries, including the United States and 22 of the EU's 27 member states.
+Independent Kosovo has been recognized by 90 countries, including the United States and 22 of the EU's 27 member states.